Artrageous: Artreach, Education and Charity

 As an arts community, service to others has always been a strong motivator for the company.
 They believe the arts are a critical piece to childhood education and can help develop empathy.
 In 2014, Artreach, a behind-the-scenes version of the Artrageous show was developed specifically for students.
 Artragous has donated over 100 Artreach shows to communities around the United States.
 Artrageous performers put on a 45-minute educational presentation followed by a question-and-answer segment between students and performers.
 The troupe has also created a study guide for students (K-College age) and teachers to engage with the arts outside of the performance.

-In March of 2020, a live Artrageous Performance helped the Geary Community Hospital raise 1 million dollars.
+In March 2020, a live Artrageous Performance helped the Geary Community Hospital raise 1 million dollars.

 In 2022, Artreach led its debut children’s art summer camp in Albuquerque, partnering with the African American Performing Arts Center (APAC) in Albuquerque, NM.
 This was made possible by PNM Electric, The McCune Foundation, APAC, One Albuquerque, and others.
 This allowed the camp to be free for its participants, who were middle-school aged children with a focus on low-income students.
 The camp aimed to instill different positive values, such as creativity, teamwork, determination, inclusivity, and strength, and culminated in an interdisciplinary student performance for their families at the end of the 5 days."A focus of the community’s endeavors is to create opportunities for people to participate and be included.
 “It's not often that kids...get to participate or even be on a stage in their whole lives.
 So we try to create those memorable moments.”
 Lauri Francis Artrageous donates the paintings completed during their shows to their theater or company patron as a tool to raise funds and awareness for the arts.
 Through visual art donations, Artrageous have helped to raise tens of thousands of dollars for charities all over the country and has been auctioned for up to $19,000 each at public and private auctions.

 As the COVID-19 pandemic spread throughout North America, Artrageous sought to offset the wider cultural impact, and their own canceled slate of tour dates.
 In the spring of 2020 they created Artrageous Live, an audience-first outreach, via their online presence on Facebook.
 Offered at no cost, with the slogan, "Turning Isolation into Inspiration", Artrageous Live is an entertaining and educational set of live and recorded video offerings including performances, games, classes for painting, singing, dancing, juggling and drawing, guest interviews and peeks behind-the-scenes of their production facility outside of Albuquerque, New Mexico.
 Each class and event is then saved for later views and are available through their Facebook page.